These 12 true stories of courage and bravery from around the world will you inspire you with just how strong you can be!

-These Compassion stories of courage remind us that we are stronger together.
+These short stories of courage remind us that we are stronger together.
 We are braver together.
-We hold on to courage because God is with us and we have each other.
+We find courage and comfort because God is with us and we have each other.
 This is what it means to be part of the Church.

 When you feel discouraged … when you feel fearful … when you’ve begun to believe the lies, hold tight to Joshua 1:9 and let these stories of love and courage remind you that you’re part of a bigger community … a fierce one!